agarwalnaveen22/simplypermits/plugins/cordova-plugin-ionic-webview/README.md

     cordova plugin add cordova-plugin-ionic-webview@latest
     ```

-1. Apps are now served from HTTP on Android.
+1. Apps are now served from HTTP on Android by default.

+    * The default origin for requests from the Android WebView is `http://localhost`.
+If `Hostname` and `Scheme` preferences are set, then origin will be `schemeValue://HostnameValue`.

+1. Apps are now served from `ionic://` scheme on iOS by default.

-    * The origin for requests from the Web View is `http://localhost:8080`.
+    * The default origin for requests from the iOS WebView is `ionic://localhost`.
+If `Hostname` and `iosScheme` preferences are set, then origin will be `iosSchemeValue://HostnameValue`.

+1. The WebView is not able to display images, videos or other files from file or content protocols or if it doesn't have protocol at all.
+For those cases use `window.Ionic.WebView.convertFileSrc()` to get the proper url.

 1. Replace any usages of `window.Ionic.normalizeURL()` with `window.Ionic.WebView.convertFileSrc()`.